-Receivables from and payables to brokers, dealers and clearing organizations consist of the following at March 31, 2022 (in thousands):
+Receivables from and payables to brokers, dealers and clearing organizations consist of the following at March 31, 2024 (in thousands):

-Receivables Payables

-Pending trades, net \$ - \$ 304,638

-Securities failed-to-deliver/receive - 64

-Receivables from / payables to brokers,

-dealers and clearing organizations 894,251 32,532
+Re ceivables Payables Pending trades, net Receivables from / payables to brokers, \$ - \$ 987,734 dealers and clearing organizations 202,095 43,778 \$ 202,095 \$ 1,031,512

-\$ 894,251 \$ 337,234

 Receivables from/payables to brokers, dealers and clearing organizations primarily include cash collateral deposited with broker-dealer affiliates in their capacity as clearing brokers for the Company's exchange traded derivative trades as well as unsettled variation margin.
-Pending trades represent the net amount receivable on unsettled regular-way securities transactions.
-Securities failed-to-deliver and receive represent the contract value of securities which have not been delivered or received by the Company on settlement date.
+Pending trades represent the net amount payable on unsettled regular-way securities transactions.